123 Pages Posted: 24 Feb 2021 Last revised: 11 Jul 2022

 Date Written: February 11, 2021

-This paper examines to what extent stock market anomalies are driven by firm fundamentals in an investment-based asset pricing framework.
-Using Bayesian Markov Chain Monte Carlo (MCMC), we estimate a two-capital q-model to match firm-level stock returns, instead of matching portfolio-level return moments.
-Our methodology addresses Campbell (2017)'s critique on prior studies that model parameters are chosen to fit a specific set of anomalies and different values are needed to fit each anomaly.
-The estimated model generates large and significant size, momentum, profitability, investment, and intangibles premiums.
+This paper proposes a portfolio-independent method to estimate q-theory models and examines whether an extensive set of stock market anomalies can be generated by a two-capital q-model.
+Model parameters are obtained using Bayesian Markov Chain Monte Carlo (MCMC) to match firm-level stock returns.
+Our methodology addresses Campbell (2017)’s critique on prior studies that model parameters are chosen to fit a specific set of anomalies and different values are needed to fit each anomaly.
+The estimated two-capital model generates large and significant size, momentum, profitability, investment, and intangibles premiums.
 However, it falls short in explaining the value and accruals anomalies.

 JEL Classification: D21, D92, E22, E44, G12, G14, G31, G32, G34

 Suggested Citation: Suggested Citation